San Diego New Music Staff

 Nathan Brock (1977-2012), Executive Director emeritus

 San Diego New Music is a 501(c)(3) nonprofit organization dedicated to the public performance of notated music of the highest integrity and artistic caliber from the twentieth and twenty-first centuries.
 We seek to advance the art form by promoting music composed with conceptual rigor, passionate energy, and singular artistic vision.
-SDNM enriches the artistic culture of San Diego through the presentation of an annual concert series and the soundON Festival of Modern Music, and through fostering its resident performing ensemble, NOISE.
+SDNM enriches the artistic culture of San Diego through the presentation of an annual concert series and the annual soundON Festival, and through fostering its resident performing ensemble, NOISE.

-Each concert on our annual concert series is curated by one of our affiliated artists, and features performers from the San Diego community and beyond.
+Each concert on our annual concert series is curated a San Diego-based artists selected by the board, and features performers from the San Diego community and beyond.
 Our primary venue is the Athenaeum Music & Arts Library, a beautiful and intimate space ideally suited to the presentation of chamber music.

 NOISE is a chamber ensemble of accomplished specialists in the performance of contemporary music from across the United States.
 Established in 2000 as the ensemble-in-residence with San Diego New Music, NOISE presents concerts that are energetic and engaging as well as intellectually stimulating and technically sophisticated.
 We believe that music which is sometimes called complex, difficult, or avant-garde is accessible to any audience when performed with passion and conviction.
 Our vision for NOISE is to develop new repertoire through collaboration with an ever widening pool of composers, both established and emerging, through residencies across the United States and internationally, and to professionally record the repertoire of composers to whose work we are particularly committed.

-With the presentation of the annual soundON Festival of Modern Music, we present challenging and visionary repertoire by young and emerging composers alongside the visionary masters of the 20th century.
-Featuring performances by NOISE and our Affiliated Artists, the multi-day festival format allows us to present unconventional works in an informal and enjoyable setting.
-We also reach out to young artists and audiences through an interactive workshop to build a new generation of new music supporters and artists.
-Now in its eighth year, the soundON Festival has become a fixture in the musical landscape of San Diego.
+With the presentation of the annual soundON Festival, we present challenging and visionary repertoire by young and emerging composers alongside the visionary masters of the 20th century.
+Featuring performances by NOISE, affiliated artists and special guests, the multi-day festival format allows us to present unconventional works in an informal and enjoyable setting.
+The festival has been presented annually since 2006, including on-line events during the COVID-19 pandemic.

 "I salute the soundON Festival for not only mounting this piece but also giving it such a splendid incarnation.
 Soprano Alice Teyssier’s dramatic virtusosity illuminated every one of the 21 movements with passionate vocal finesse, shifting with confidence from full voice, to Sprechstimme, to chilling stage whispers.
 She encompassed the irony, the humor and the grotesque qualities of both poet and composer.
 Under the baton of McAllister, the instrumental quintet ably matched Teyssier’s performance virtues, supplying panache and precision upon demand." - Ken Herman on Pierrot Lunaire and the 2014 soundON Festival, in San Diego Story